 - Age.
 Aortic valve stenosis may be related to increasing age and the buildup of calcium deposits on heart valves.

 - Previous rheumatic fever.
-Rheumatic fever can cause the flaps (leaflets) of your aortic valve to stiffen and fuse, eventually resulting in aortic valve stenosis.
+Rheumatic fever can cause the flaps (cusps) of your aortic valve to stiffen and fuse, eventually resulting in aortic valve stenosis.